sinh-png/openfl-adbuddiz/README.md

 ### OpenFL-AdBuddiz

-Unofficial AdBuddiz extension for OpenFL.
+AdBuddiz Community extension for OpenFL.
 Currently only work for Android.

 ________________________________________________________